imsid777/Cricket-Analysis-Tableau-Project/README.md

 # Cricket Tableau Project

-This Repository contains the Cricket Analysis Tableau Project based on the Stats/Records.
+This Repository contains the All Time Indian Cricket Analysis Tableau Project based on the Stats/Records.

 Visit my Tableau Public Profile for more Visualizations:
 [Link](https://public.tableau.com/profile/imsid777#!/)